sarahfernandadc/spotify_listening_habits_analysis/README.md

 ## 🚀 How to Run

-1. Clone this repository to your local machine.
+1. **Request your Spotify data**
-2. Upload your personal Spotify `StreamingHistory*.json` files to the root directory.
-3. Open the `spotify_listening_habits_analysis.ipynb` notebook in an environment like Google Colab or a local Jupyter instance.
+   Go to [Spotify's Privacy Page](https://www.spotify.com/account/privacy/) and request your streaming history.
+   Spotify will email you a download link — this may take a few days.

+2. **Open the notebook on Google Colab**
+   The notebook is configured to run on Google Colab.
+Simply open the `.ipynb` file as indicated in the repository.

+3. **Upload your Spotify data**
+   In the first cell of the notebook, you’ll be prompted to upload your `StreamingHistory_music*.json` files (you can upload multiple files).

+4. **Run the analysis**
-4. Execute the cells in order to reproduce the analysis.
+   Execute the cells one by one to process your listening history and generate personalized insights.

 ## 📊 Current Status & Next Steps